Call (888) 883-2483

 What if the VA Gives Me a Rating That Is Too Low?

 If you are suffering medical issues due to exposure to toxic substances at Fort McClellan, you deserve to receive benefits from the VA, but they still might give you a disability rating that is too low.
-If you end up in this situation, don’t give up on receiving the right level of benefits.
+If you end up in this situation, don’t give up.
 There are several steps you can take to increase your disability rating.
-If the VA denies your application for a higher rating, you can enlist the help of an experienced attorney at no up-front cost to help you appeal.
+You can enlist the help of an experienced attorney at no up-front cost to help you appeal the VA’s decision.

 The first step to take if you disagree with the disability rating the VA gives you is to ensure that your current disability is well documented.
 If you were only rated by a VA doctor, you can get a second opinion from a medical professional in the form of an independent medical examination (IME).
 An IME is an in-depth examination of your medical records and your condition by a private physician unaffiliated with the VA.
-The VA conducts an examination of any disabled Veteran as part of the application process for benefits, but an IME can be used to change the VA’s ruling, especially if the doctor for the IME is a specialist and the VA’s examination was performed by someone who does not specialize in your condition.
+The VA conducts an examination of any disabled Veteran as part of the application process for benefits, but an IME can be used as additional evidence especially if the doctor for the IME is a specialist and the VA’s examination was performed by someone who does not specialize in your condition.

 It’s sometimes more difficult to get the VA to raise or maintain your disability rating if your rating hasn’t yet been in effect for five years.
 After the five-year mark, your disability rating is much more stable and harder for the VA to reduce.
 Maintaining a stable rating for five years or more is often dependent on staying consistent with your treatment, going to any routine doctors’ appointments, and reporting any changes in your condition to the VA.